 Find a credit card that will let you transfer money into your current account.

-Some bank accounts come with an interest-free overdraft buffer of a few hundred pounds, while others offer people signing up to them a potentially much larger interest-free overdraft amount - but for a limited period of generally no more than 12 months.
-But if you go past this agreed limit, you will be hit by the full overdraft rate - typically about 40% as things stand.
+Some bank accounts come with an interest-free overdraft buffer of a few hundred pounds, while others offer customers a potentially much larger interest-free overdraft amount - but for a limited period of generally no more than 12 months.
+If you go past this agreed limit, you will be hit by the full overdraft rate.

 Call up your bank or visit a branch to arrange an overdraft, and make sure you fully understand how any interest-free period is and what your limit is.